What Can We Do With X-Ray Lasers? Surprises From Extreme Physics

 - -Transport Hall: Makes sure electrons are good to go by focusing the pulses using magnetic fields.

-- -Undulator Hall: Composed of magnets which cause electrons to move back and forth, thus generating the X-rays.
+- -Undulator Hall: Composed of magnets which cause electrons to move back and forth, thus generating high energy X-rays.

 - -Beam Dump: Magnet which takes out the electrons but lets the X-rays pass undisturbed.